Peter J. Kane

 Friends may call today, 7 to 9 p.m. at Holy Family Residence and Sunday, 2 to 4 and 7 to 9 p.m. at St. Thomas Aquinas Rectory.

-The transferal of the body to St. Thomas Aquinas Church will be Monday at 9 a.m.3.1 His funeral was held on 29 April 1996, at at St. Thomas Aquinas Church, at Archbald, Lackawanna County, Pennsylvania 18403.
+The transferal of the body to St. Thomas Aquinas Church will be Monday at 9 a.m.3.2 His body was interred on 29 April 1996, at St. Catherine's Cemetery at Moscow, Lackawanna County, Pennsylvania 18444.
 The Catholic Light, May 9, 1996:

 Father Arthur McAndrews Buried From Archbald